BMILAB/vizAPA/README.md

 ```
 browseVignettes('vizAPA')
 ```
+Data for these vignettes can be downloaded [here](https://github.com/BMILAB/vizAPA/tree/refer).

 ### Using_vizAPA_a_minimal_tutorial
 This tutorial takes a `PACdataset` object storing a list of poly(A) sites as input and describes some simple but commonly used functions of vizAPA.